Niketkumardheeryan/ML-CaPsule/Hindi_Letter_Classification/README.md

 ## Introduction

-This is a hindi letter classification web application created usinfg python and utilizes Convolutional Neural Networks, it utilizes
+This is a hindi letter classification web application created using python and utilizes Convolutional Neural Networks, it utilizes
 LENET-5 architecture.
 This architecture was created in 1998.
 We can also use other architectures like ALEXNET, GoogleNET, RESNET, VGGNET etc.

 ![Alt text](https://indiatyping.com/images/Hindi_Alphabets.webp "Hindi letters")